 - Fees for the form

-P.S.: If you hire a guide, he will manage all the documents and get the Annapurna Circuit Trek permits for you.
+P.S.: If you hire a guide, he will manage all the documents and get the Annapurna Circuit Trek permits.

 When is the Best Time to Trek the Annapurna Circuit without a Guide?

-While trekking without a guide, it is very important to know when to trek.
+While trekking without a guide, it is essential to know when to trek.
 The last thing you want is the weather not supporting you.
-Thus, the best time of the year for Annapurna Circuit trek without a guide is during the autumn and spring season.
+Thus, the best time of the year for the Annapurna Circuit trek without a guide is during the autumn and spring season.

 In Nepal, autumn falls from September to November and spring from March to May.

 During these times of the year, the weather and temperature of Annapurna Circuit are perfect for trekking.
-Autumn and Spring season offers bright and clear days along with warm temperatures giving you the best views of the mountain.
+The Autumn and Spring season offers bright and clear days and warm temperatures, giving you the best views of the mountain.
 The trails are dry.
-These conditions not only reduce the difficulty of the trek and keep you safe but allows you to have the best trekking experience without a guide.
+These conditions do not reduce the Trek’s difficulty and keep you safe but allow you to have the best trekking experience without a guide.

 Except for these months, the cold or the rain may cause many difficulties while trekking alone in this region.
-Hence if you are trekking the Annapurna Circuit without a guide, make sure you check the weather properly.
+Hence if you are trekking the Annapurna Circuit without a guide, check the weather properly.

 How long will be Annapurna Circuit Trek without a guide?

-Follow our itinerary, Annapurna Circuit Trek takes around 15 days to complete.
-However, traveling without a guide, the Annapurna Circuit hike can range from 9-28 days to complete which also covers your arrival and departure days.
+Following our itinerary, Annapurna Circuit Trek takes around 15 days to complete.
+However, traveling without a guide, the Annapurna Circuit hike can range from 9-to 28 days to complete, covering your arrival and departure days.

-During the trek days, you will be walking for 5 to 6 hours per day on average.
-The walk will be shorter and longer on some of the trekking days.
+You will be walking for 5 to 6 hours per day on average during the trek days.
+The walk will be shorter and more extended on some trekking days.

 The walking time may vary if you are trekking without a guide.
-Hence, you need to plan the itinerary every carefully.
-Also, don’t forget to have few acclimatization and rest days in between during the trek.
+Hence, you need to plan the itinerary carefully.
+Also, don’t forget to have a few acclimatization and rest days during the Trek.